Certificate Lifespans - What to Know

 That’s generally a great move as far as web security is concerned.
 But of course, there will be headaches when administrators have to make sure that their websites and web apps are compatible with Safari’s new standard.
 And everyone involved will have to follow suit.

-These sorts changes to TLS validation period standards will continue as time goes on.
+These sorts of changes to TLS validation period standards will continue as time goes on.
 They’re inevitable.
 The ways that TLS is implemented will continue to change.
 Your strategy for managing TLS machine identities should be ready to handle it in the years to come.

 Should you get free and easy TLS certificates through Let’s Encrypt to adapt to the change Apple made?
 If you want your website or web app to enjoy maximum trust on the client end and have optimal security, Let’s Encrypt might not be the best idea.
 Let’s Encrypt doesn’t offer Extended Domain Validation certificates.
 Let’s Encrypt does provide TLS certificates that web browsers can accept, but they’re not the most trusted type of certificates.
 Your users will see it in their browser’s UI.
 So how can your organization adapt to much greater demands on certificate generation and keeping all of those machine identities secure?